 - Insurance Broker licensed in the local area

 - A local partner

 Depending on your experience, investment strategies and business model, investing in areas outside of your local area may make sense.
-Like any real estate investment, you have to do your due diligence and have a team experienced in your local area that you trust.
+Like any real estate investment, you have to do your due diligence and have a team or mentor experienced in your local area that you trust.